 - Urinary symptoms (urgency or frequency)

+Women with ovarian cancer report that symptoms are persistent and represent a change from normal for their bodies.
+The frequency and/or number of such symptoms are key factors in the diagnosis of ovarian cancer.
 See your doctor, preferably a gynecologist, if you have these symptoms for more than two weeks, and the symptoms are new or unusual for you.

 Several other symptoms have been commonly reported by women with ovarian cancer.
 These symptoms include fatigue, indigestion, back pain, pain with intercourse, constipation and menstrual irregularities.
 However, these other symptoms are not as useful in identifying ovarian cancer because they are also found in equal frequency in women in the general population who do not have ovarian cancer.

 - A Systematic Review of Symptoms for the Diagnosis of Ovarian Cancer March 2016